RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 (c) To retain the inherent working skills of the breed by encouraging suitable activities.

-(d) To ensure the well-being of both individual Salukis and the breed as a whole (cross- breeding between Salukis and other sight hounds being discouraged).
+(d) To ensure the wellbeing and health of both individual Salukis and the breed as a whole (cross- breeding between Salukis and other sight hounds being discouraged).

 (a) All applications for membership shall be in writing in the form for the time being prescribed by the Committee of the Club (herein after referred to as the "Committee") and must be supported by a proposal signed by two members of the Club who themselves must have been members for at least five years.
 (Note - application forms should not be proposed and seconded by two persons of a joint membership or from the same family.)
 The Committee shall have absolute power in its own discretion to accept or reject any such application for membership, and may elect a member for a probationary period of up to two years, at the end of which time full membership may be either granted or refused.